 One of my team mates was a world champion kayaker and he was quite surprised when I beat him in the first individual challenge which included a long run up a steep hill.
 He said to me that it was surprising that I had so much strength when all I did was skiing down a hill… 🙂

-I told him that doing moguls was like doing 60-70 squats with a good charge for every run you do.
+I told him that skiing moguls was like doing 60-70 explosive squats with a good, heavy charge.
+For every run you do.
 And we would do about 10 of those in a session.
 Plus landing the two jumps.
-And the prep in the gym or outdoors.
+And then in the afternoon prep in the gym or outdoors.